-Her current work includes building out more inclusive admissions and retention practices and utilizing creative admissions processes to improve targeted recruitment and retention.
+Her current work includes building out more inclusive admissions and retention practices and utilizing creative admissions processes to improve recruitment and retention.
 In 2016, she was awarded the Georgetown President’s Excellence Award for her innovative leadership in medical admissions and exceptional service to the School of Medicine & Georgetown community.

 Dean Houle earned her Doctorate in Education with an emphasis in Higher Education Administration at Northeastern University; a master’s degree in Higher Education Administration from Old Dominion University; and a bachelor’s degree in Counseling from Old Dominion University.

 Linda Van Keuren, MLS, DM/AHIP